-Forward-starting interest swaps are terminated when the anticipated notes are issued.
-As of September 30, 2023, \$600 million of forward-starting interest swaps were outstanding.
-Accumulated amounts recorded in AOCI as of the date of the note issuance are amortized to interest expense over the life of the related note to reflect the difference between the swap's reference rate and the fixed rate of the note.
+During fiscal 2023, the Company terminated forward-starting interest rate swaps with a combined notional amount of $\epsilon$ 400 million when the related anticipated debt was issued.
+Accumulated amounts recorded in AOCI as of the date of the debt issuance are amortized to interest expense over the life of the respective debt to reflect the difference between the swap's reference rate and the fixed rate of the note.